eriicafes/di/README.md

 ## Usage/Examples

-Dependency Injection is performed on the constructors of decorated classes [Constructor Injection](https://en.wikipedia.org/wiki/Dependency_injection#Constructor_injection)
+Dependency Injection is performed on the constructors of decorated classes using [Constructor Injection](https://en.wikipedia.org/wiki/Dependency_injection#Constructor_injection)

 ### Decorators